Pharmaceuticals

 $39m Effexor antitrust settlement

-In 2024 Pfizer agreed to a $39 million settlement with direct purchasers to resolve claims Pfizer unit Wyeth conspired with Teva Pharmaceuticals to delay generic versions of Effexor from reaching the marketplace.
+In 2024 Pfizer agreed to a US$39 million settlement with direct purchasers to resolve claims Pfizer unit Wyeth conspired with Teva Pharmaceuticals to delay generic versions of Effexor from reaching the marketplace.
 The settlement comes after 12 years of litigation and extensive mediation.

 Global Pollution & Chemical discharge